uc-cdis/gitops_dev/avantol.planx-pla.net/gen3-discovery-ai/knowledge/chromadb/README.md

 Put Chromadb persisted knowledge collections here.
+If it's all public data, then you could commit here.

-You can run gen3-discovery-ai locally, store stuff in the knowledge library, and then rsync the persisted collection.
+You can also run gen3-discovery-ai locally, store stuff in the knowledge library, and then rsync the persisted collection direcctly to the VM.

 Just make sure the collection name locally (e.g. the `topic` name) is the same locally and remotely.